quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-01-home-vs-lab-battle-royale.md

 # The Outcome

 Each test gave me a slightly different number as my result.
-All three of them were fairly close, but not equal.
+All three of them were fairly close though.

-1. RequestATest - 5.4
+1. RequestATest - 5.4%
-2. EverlyWell - 5.3
+2. EverlyWell - 5.3%
-3. LetsGetChecked - 5.2
+3. LetsGetChecked - 5.2%

-If we assume that that lab draw is the most accurate and the others should be compared to it (something that seems reasonable to most people), then EverlyWell is only 18.5% away from the "truth" and LetsGetChecked is 37% away from the truth.
-However, based on last week's article on HbA1c vs. morning fasting glucose, I'm not confident that we should assume that to be the case.

-Also since the prices were (when I ordered them) all within $20 of each other, I'm not sure I feel a strong opinion to continue to use lab draws for this test.
+If we assume that the lab draw is the most accurate and the others should be compared to it (something that seems reasonable to most people), then EverlyWell is only 1.9% away from the "truth" and LetsGetChecked is 3.7% away from the "truth".
+Even still the level of variation between the tests seems reasonable, and both at-home tests are still better than my estimated A1c based on fasting glucose (that I shared in last week's article).
+And since the prices were (when I ordered them) all within $20 of each other, I'm not sure I feel a strong opinion to continue to use lab draws for this test.
+I will probably do one more comparison between EverlyWell and RequestATest though to feel confident in the accuracy before I drop lab draws for good.
+The experience with LetsGetChecked was underwhelming so I don't think it will be included in the next test.